Warren Doubled Down On 'Medicare For All' As Voters Had Second Thoughts

 There was a time when "Medicare for All" was not a part of Sen. Elizabeth Warren's presidential campaign.
 It was March.

 "For me, what's key is we get everybody at the table on this," was her noncommittal answer when asked about it at a CNN town hall on March 18.
-That was despite co-sponsoring Sen. Bernie Sanders' signature single-payer health care bill.
-(He "wrote the damn bill," as you might recall.)
+She was a co-sponsor of Sen. Bernie Sanders' signature single-payer health care bill (He "wrote the damn bill," as you might recall), but had backed other health overhaul bills, as she told CNN's Jake Tapper.

-By the time of the first primary debate, in June, she was firmly behind it.
+By the time of the first primary debate, in June, she was firmly behind Medicare for All.
 "I'm with Bernie on Medicare for All," Warren declared.

 During this period, the Massachusetts senator also gained ground as the woman with a plan for everything.
 But she didn't have her own plan for health care.